 In accordance with GAAP, we report gross revenues in our consolidated statements of (loss) income and include voyage expenses among our operating expenses.
 However, ship-owners base economic decisions regarding the deployment of their vessels upon anticipated TCE rates, and industry analysts typically measure bulk shipping freight rates in terms of TCE rates.
-This is because under time-charter contracts the customer usually pays the voyage expenses, while under voyage charters the ship-owner usually pays the voyage expenses, which typically are added to the hire rate at an approximate cost (as is also described in "Our Charters" above).
-Accordingly, the discussion of revenue below focuses on net revenues and TCE rates where applicable.
+This is because under time-charter contracts, the customer usually pays the voyage expenses, while under voyage charters, the ship-owner usually pays the voyage expenses, which typically are added to the hire rate at an approximate cost (as is also described in "Our Charters" above).
+Accordingly, the discussion of revenue below focuses on net revenues and TCE rates (both of which are non-GAAP financial measures) where applicable.

-For the years ended December 31, 2017, 2016 and 2015, operating results of our conventional tanker segment and ship-to-ship (or STS) segment are presented separately.
-Our STS transfer business was acquired in July 2015.
+The operating results of our conventional tanker segment and STS segment are presented separately.
 Our conventional tanker segment includes the operations of all our tankers, including those employed on full service lightering contracts.
 Our STS transfer segment includes the operating results from lightering support services provided to our conventional tanker segment as part of full service lightering operations and other services provided to our customers associated with our lightering support operations.